ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 ---
 title: Transactions
-description:
+description: An overview of Ethereum transactions – how they work, their data structure, and how to send them via an application.
 lang: en
 sidebar: true
 ---

-Transactions are the way in which we update the state of the Ethereum network.
+Transactions update the state of the Ethereum network and are sent by Ethereum accounts.
 The most simple transactions are transferring ETH from one account to another.

 ## Prerequisites

+To help you better understand this page, we recommend you first read [Accounts](/en/developers/docs/accounts/) and our [introduction to Ethereum](/en/developers/docs/intro-to-ethereum/).

 ## What's a transaction?